-Executive Director, Latino Providers Network Inc.
+Latino Providers Network Inc.

-Also, a self-published author and publisher of two books, one in Spanish title " El Camino "
+Also, a self-published author and publisher of two books, Spanish version title " El Camino "

 My name is Romel Marmolejos, and I am from Santo Domingo, Dominican Republic.
 I immigrated to the US when I was 17 years old; I have lived and worked in Baltimore since then.